Coupstick Chaplain

 A Refuge in Time of Trouble?

-Although the Americas have been referred to as Turtle Island,a place of refuge, by its Indigenous inhabitants, it may soon become a crossroads of conflict “… a spiritual conflict over material matters” (Waters, 1963).
-For that reason, the historical image of the American Indian perhaps best represents the ongoing struggle between spirituality and materialism, the natural world and cultural survival.
-Who better then to articulate that cause than those who’ve been on the receiving end of the stick for over five-hundred years.
-More importantly, the fact that Native Americans have somehow managed to remain an intrinsically spiritual people, in spite of pressure to the contrary, lends credence to my assertion that they will one day rise again, as one holy nation under God, standing in direct opposition to the growing evil in this world.
-An evil which seeks to subordinate all of creation to an agenda of godlessness, moral depravity and abject servitude.
+Although the Americas have been referred to as Turtle Island, or a place of refuge by many, it may soon become a crossroads of conflict “… a spiritual conflict over material matters” (Waters, 1963).
+For that reason, the historical image of the American Indian perhaps best represents the continuing struggle between spirituality and materialism, the natural world and cultural survival.
+Who better then to articulate that cause than those who’ve been on the receiving end for over five-hundred years.
+More importantly, the fact that Native Americans have managed to remain an intrinsically spiritual people, in spite of the obvious, lends a certain credence to my assertions that one day they will rise again.
+Not as separate peoples, but as one holy nation under God, affirming His precepts, while becoming a stone in the road to hell.
+An evil throughfare which seeks to subordinate all of creation to an agenda of godlessness, moral depravity and abject servitude.

-Things being what they are, it would come as no surprise then if Creator took an altogether different tack, raising up a people who many of the self-proclaimed “Elect” would consider least in The Kingdom of Heaven, while placing “the Indian” at the forefront of a “last days” revival.
-Considering the possibility, especially when viewed through the lens of a historical Indigenous America, it would leave little to the imagination.
-As Sitting Bull said: “He created all of us according to his own purposes and called it good.
+Things being what they are then, it should come as no surprise if Creator took an altogether different tack, raising up a people that many would consider least in The Kingdom of Heaven, while placing them at the forefront of a “last days” revival.
+Considering the possibility, especially when viewed through the historical lens of Native America, it leaves little to the imagination, as Sitting Bull said: “He created us all according to his own purposes and called it good.
 Therefore, it is not right for us as eagles, to now become crows.”

-And, while Native Americans have been stigmatized as second-class citizens, or even squatters on their own land, they’ve managed to retain their dignity and spiritual orientation toward Creator.
-Their resilience then has not gone unnoticed, particularly among those now poised to suffer a similar fate.
+Although Native Americans have been stigmatized as being second-class citizens, or squatters, even on their own land, they’ve managed to retain their dignity and spiritual orientation.
+That resilience then has not gone unnoticed, particularly among those now poised to suffer a similar fate.
 As there are many within the so-called herd that are neither buffaloed nor cowed and who now see resistance as the only possible alternative to a future prospect of beef rations and filthy blankets.
-For them, “going off the Rez.” has taken on new meaning, as reflecting upon their own situation they’ve come to realize what Indian’s have known all along. – We’re in a fight for our lives against a supernatural enemy; an adversary who not only seeks dominion over the entire earth and the heavens above, but our very souls.
-And, as Russell Means said: “We’re all Indians now!”
+For them, “going off the Rez.” has taken on new meaning, as reflecting upon their own situation they’ve come to realize what Indian’s have known all along. – We’re in a fight for our lives against a supernatural enemy, an adversary who not only seeks dominion over the whole earth and the heavens above, but our very souls.
+And, as Russell Means so cryptically said: “We’re all Indians now!”

 The Blog

-Drawing from various disciplines, including history, geopolitics, religion and war, political theology then becomes a viable platform for addressing the dissonance between self-interest and self-sacrifice in the public sphere.
-And while the majority see politics as necessarily separate from religion, it remains the moral and ethical composure of religious philosophy that provides the objectivity so often lacking in political discourse.
-And by framing that discourse from an Indigenous perspective, an alternative vision can be offered, one which not only builds upon a biblical hermeneutics uniquely adapted to the Americas, but one which serves to address the dystopian future we can now see emerging.
+Drawing from my various interests, including history, geopolitics, religion and war, political theology then becomes a suitable platform for addressing the dissonance that exists between self-interest and self-sacrifice in the political sphere.
+And while it’s understandable from a democratic perspective that politics is deemed to be necessarily separate from religion, it remains the moral and ethical composition of religious philosophy that provides the objectivity so often lacking in political discourse.
+And by framing that discourse from an Indigenous perspective, an alternative vision can be offered, one which not only builds upon a biblical hermeneutics uniquely adapted to the Americas, but one which serves to address the dystopian future we now see emerging.

 Support